trygve-lie/rollup-plugin-esm-import-to-url/README.md

 | ------------------ | -------- | --------- | -------- | ----------------------------------------------------------- |
 | imports            | `{}`     | `object`  | `false`  | Mapping between "bare" import specifiers and absolute URLs. |

-This module will only care about "bare" import specifiers which maps to abosulte URLs in the import map.
+This module will only care about "bare" import specifiers which maps to absolute URLs in the import map.
 Any other import specifiers defined in the import map will be ignored.